DavidCarG/odin-recipes/README.md

 # odin-recipes
-This web page works to show my domain of the html language
+This web page works to show my domain of the html language,git and github.